adammcdonagh/open-task-framework/docs/architecture.md

 4. Collect the exit code, stdout, stderr, and any structured outputs (files written to staging, JSON result objects).
 5. Apply any configured result parsing (e.g., parse JSON output, extract return artifacts) and persist or move artifacts as specified.
-6. Return a composed execution result object to the TaskRun, including exit_code, captured output, and artifact references.

 ### Batch handler flow (post-handler)